The Americans with Disabilities Act (ADA)

 - The event planner must submit a web request form to have their event added to the list on the ADA events site.
 Be sure to provide the name of your event and contact person who will receive the requests.

-- Requests will automatically be sent to you, and a copy of the request will be sent to the ADA Compliance Officer.
+- Requests will automatically be sent to you, and a copy of the request will be sent to the Office of Diversity, Equity and Inclusion (ODEI).

 - Contact the requestor to confirm receipt and get detailed information about their request.

-- Consult with the ADA Compliance Officer about how best to fulfill the request.
+- Consult with ODEI about how best to fulfill the request.

 - Confirm with guest that request will/won't be fulfilled.